Chalfont Viaduct: Graffiti

 Between 2008 and 2018, the Chalfont Viaduct bore a graffiti slogan, "give peas a chance" painted in large white letters on the south-facing parapet, visible to M25 drivers heading in a clockwise direction.
 The north side of the bridge bears the painted legend "peas06".

 Originally, the graffiti on the south parapet simply read "peas".
 It is thought that "Peas" was the tag of a London graffiti artist which can be seen on other locations.
 Google Streetview images suggest the words "give" and "a chance" were added at some point between June and November 2008; it is unclear whether these were painted by the same person as peas.
 The altered slogan may refer to the artist being repeatedly arrested, and it may also be a play on words in reference to John Lennon's popular 1969 song, "Give Peace a Chance".

 The graffiti became a popular local landmark and was regarded affectionately by motorists and residents in nearby settlements as a reassuring location marker.
-In 2018, when the graffiti was partially removed and altered by an unknown artist to read "helch, a chance taken", it prompted mass media commentary which lead to the new artist returning a few days later to change the slogan to "give helch a break!!!".
+In 2018, when the graffiti was partially removed and altered by an unknown artist to read "helch, a chance taken", it prompted mass media commentary which led to the new artist, now known as Helch, returning a few days later to change the slogan to "give helch a break!!!".
 It has been speculated that the new graffiti may be related to similar slogans being painted on buildings in the London borough of Harrow, and several other bridges along the M25 and M1 motorways all following the similar, heavily serif-ed style/typeface.
 The reception towards this modification was largely negative, to the point that a petition to Network Rail to reinstate the previous slogan and make the bridge a listed building was produced, and received over 2,000 signatures.

 Thank You NHS Graffiti that appeared in March 2020.

 In March 2020 during the coronavirus pandemic, an unknown artist replaced the graffiti with one reading "thank you NHS".

 The "helta▪skelta" graffiti slogan, which first appeared in 2021.

 At some point between July and November 2021, the graffiti was replaced again with "helta▪skelta".

-The north side of the bridge, visible to drivers going in an anticlockwise direction was tagged with graffiti from Extinction Rebellion..
+The north side of the bridge, visible to drivers going in an anticlockwise direction was tagged with graffiti from Extinction Rebellion.